pinussilvestrus/dev-articles/articles/prototyping#07-04-2020.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/jw8kjwow18au3dp87q6s.png)

-Also, you have to deal that you're prototype solutions follow the design guidelines of your application.
+Also, you have to deal that your prototype solutions follow the design guidelines of your application.
 It depends on the use case, but creating a sidebar control panel when you only use popup modals in the current state might not be a good idea.

 This should not hold from bringing the innovation into your work.
 Creating prototypes is the perfect time to go crazy.
 Whenever it's suitable, think about unusual solutions.
 Whether they are ideal in the end, you'll find it out in the user testing.

 ### Start with a pen

 Don't start coding!
 As it is best practice to not fixing the bug right away, but first [shaping the problem](https://basecamp.com/shapeup), you should do the same with your prototype.
-Depending on how big the problem is, start with a low-fidelity prototype like **sketches**.
+Depending on how big the problem is, start with  **sketches** or low-fidelity prototypes.
 So, pen and paper!

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/14846d35rp5w2m4mky76.jpg)